ptr-dodge/photo_sort/readme.md

     sort.py folder1 folder2 ...
 ```

-Creates folders by Year and Month
+Creates folders by Year and folders by Month inside